gregoirebechade/covid_internship/readme.txt

     - `08_multidimensional_models.ipynb`: Adapts previous code for multidimensional models (i.e., models that take into account mobility and infection data).
     - `09_SIRH_model.ipynb`: Implements the SIRH model, a variation of the SIR model.
     - `10_machine_learning_models.ipynb`: Implements machine learning models: linear and Bayesian regressions.
-    - `11_figures.ipynb`: Contains the figures used in the paper.
+    - `11_correcting_results.ipynb`: File to correct the outputs of global_comparison.py.
     - `12_global_evaluation.ipynb`: Analyzes the global evaluation on all 324 generated pandemics.
+    - '13_test_on_real_data.ipynb': Tests the models on real data from France and Swedeb

 - `models/`
     - `Model.py`: The base class for all models containing essential functions.